On the Fragility of Contribution Score Computation in Federated Learning: Results

 \subsection{Discussion}

 Our two-pronged experimental analysis consistently reveals that contribution scores are highly sensitive to their context.
-Architecturally, the choice of aggregation rule is not a neutral parameter but a powerful lens that shapes how client value is perceived.
-We observed a clear dichotomy: the distance-based ADP acts as a sensitive anomaly and quantity detector, making it useful for identifying misbehavior but highly volatile under different aggregators.
-In contrast, the marginal difference-based GTG provides a more stable measure of a client's intrinsic value, but it can have complex and sometimes counter-intuitive interactions with Byzantine fault tolerant mechanisms.
+Architecturally, the choice of aggregation method is not a neutral parameter: it directly influences how each client's contribution is evaluated.
+We observed a clear dichotomy: the distance-based ADP was sensitive to both anomalies and contribution magnitude, making it effective for detecting misbehavior but highly variable across aggregators.
+In contrast, the marginal-difference-based GTG provides a more stable measure of a client's intrinsic value, but it has a complex and sometimes counter-intuitive interaction with Byzantine fault tolerant mechanisms.

-Adversarially, we show this sensitivity can be exploited in practice: principled, marginal-difference CE schemes are directly attackable.
-Although we did not formalize a single utility function, both attacks we present are realistic for rational adversaries whose goals are solely to maximize their own score (possibly while preserving model quality) or to suppress a target’s score.
-Notably, the \emph{Self-Improvement} attack is especially insidious — it can improve the global model while corrupting the fairness of the reward system, turning progress into a vulnerability.
-The \emph{Targeted Decrease} attack, even in its current, not-yet-stealthy form, demonstrates clearly that CE metrics can be manipulated; future work will almost certainly produce more subtle and effective variants.
-Together, these results expose a genuine and urgent risk to the integrity of contribution-evaluation systems.
+Adversarially, we show this sensitivity can be exploited in practice: principled, marginal-difference-based CE schemes are directly vulnerable.
+Although we did not formalize a single utility function, both attacks we presented are reasonable for rational adversaries whose objective is solely to maximize their own score (potentially while preserving model quality) or to suppress a target’s score.
+Notably, the \emph{Self Improvement} attack is especially insidious---it can improve the global model while corrupting the fairness of the reward system, turning model enhancement into a vulnerability.
+The \emph{Targeted Decrease} attack, even in its current, not-yet-stealthy form, demonstrates clearly that CE schemes can be manipulated; future work will almost certainly produce more subtle and effective variants.
+Together, our findings expose a genuine and immediate risk to the integrity of contribution evaluation mechanisms.